Go here for a list of NASW-CO Approved Continuing Education Opportunities.

 The Chapter offers a CPD Tracking Workbook available on the My Member Benefits section of this website.

 DORA CPD Website

-CPD Website - Offers a variety of information including a Resources section that provides info on the Learning Plan, Deem Status, and links to the CPC Program Manual and the Chart of accepted Professional Development Activities for Social Workers.
+DORA Social Work Continuing Professional Competency - Offers a variety of information including a Resources section that provides info on the Learning Plan, Deem Status, and links to the CPC Program Manual and the Chart of accepted Professional Development Activities for Social Workers.

 to keep these items in your personal files electronically or on paper.

 - It is tied to licensure and applies to LCSWs and LSWs

 components: reflective practice, developing a learning plan, and